mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/#6.REST API Tools for Testing, Design, and Development/swagger_for_designing_and_documenting_rest_api.md

 Here, you can view the description of your application API endpoints and all other related metadata such as model structure, data types and so on.

 ## Stubbing with Swagger Codegen
-Swagger codegen lets us generate server stub and client SDKs from a supplied OpenAPI document.
+Swagger codegen let us generate server stub and client SDKs from a supplied OpenAPI document.
 Swagger codegen presently supports the following server (Over 20 languages) and client SDK generation (Over 40 languages):

 Swagger codegen can be access through Command Line Interface (codegen-cli) or the maven\gradle plugin.
 To access codegen CLI jar file you can download the jar from here (https://search.maven.org/classic/remotecontent?filepath=io/swagger/swagger-codegen-cli/2.2.3/swagger-codegen-cli-2.2.3.jar).